RavensbourneWebMedia/UX-design/sessions/03/README.md

 Prepare what you are going to share during the user-testing session at the primary school next week:

-* one-pager for anyone
+1. Finish the **one-pager** (for anyone) you started today.
-* one-pager for kids
+* Make a one-pager specifically **for kids** of your target age-group.
-* capture sheet (know what you want to ask)
+* Sketch out **3-5 wireframes** of your key features.
+We recommend paper, as it makes user-testing friendlier.
-* wireframes
+* Draft your testing material with a capture sheet (the questions you are going to ask kids).

 ### Blog

 - [ ] Log into BoB